Rex Bell

 Rex Bell (born George Francis Beldam; October 16, 1903 – July 4, 1962) was an American actor and politician.
 Bell primarily appeared in Western films during his career.
 He also appeared in the 1930 movie True to the Navy, starring Clara Bow; Bell and Bow married the following year.

 Bell later became involved in politics with the Nevada Republican Party and was the 21st lieutenant governor of Nevada from 1955 until his death in 1962.
+He was the second Lieutenant Governor to die in office after Henry C. Davis and as of 2025, he is the most recent to have died in office.

 Early years

-Bell was born George Francis Beldam in Chicago on October 16, 1903.
+Rex Bell was born George Francis Beldam in Chicago, Illinois on October 16, 1903.

 Film career

 Bell made his film debut in Wild West Romance in 1928, and went on to act in a number of films, mostly Westerns, in which he had the lead role.
 Fox Film executives were reported to be grooming Bell to be a successor to Tom Mix.
 He left the movie industry in 1936, although he had generally small roles in a few later films.

 In 1931, Bell and his wife, actress Clara Bow, founded the Walking Box Ranch, at Searchlight, Nevada.

 His final film appearance was an uncredited but very prominent role as a loquacious old cowboy in a bar and attending a rodeo in John Huston's The Misfits (1961) starring Clark Gable and Marilyn Monroe.